Toxoplasma gondii: From environment

 Oocysts in cat feces take at least a day to sporulate (to become infectious after they are shed), so disposing of cat litter daily greatly reduces the chance of infectious oocysts developing.
 As these can spread and survive in the environment for months, humans should wear gloves when gardening or working with soil, and should wash their hands promptly after disposing of cat litter.
 These precautions apply to outdoor sandboxes/play sand pits, which should be covered when not in use.
 Cat feces should never be flushed down a toilet.

 Pregnant women are at higher risk of transmitting the parasite to their unborn child and immunocompromised people of acquiring a lingering infection.
 Because of this, they should not change or handle cat litter boxes.
 Ideally, cats should be kept indoors and fed only food that has low to no risk of carrying oocysts, such as commercial cat food or well-cooked table food.

 Vaccination

 No approved human vaccine exists against Toxoplasma gondii.
 Research on human vaccines is ongoing.

 For sheep, an approved live vaccine sold as Toxovax (from MSD Animal Health) provides lifetime protection.

+There is currently no commercially available vaccine to prevent T. gondii infection in cats.
+However, research into feline vaccines for toxoplasmosis is ongoing, with several candidates showing positive results in clinical trials.

 Treatment

 In humans, active toxoplasmosis can be treated with a combination of drugs such as pyrimethamine and sulfadiazine, plus folinic acid.
 Immune-compromised patients may need continuous treatment until/unless their immune system is restored.
+There is no known human treatment for chronic infections.

+While not approved for these uses, a large amount of antipsychotic medications are known to kill T. gondii tachyzoites in in-vitro cultures of human brain tissue.
+Examples include fluphenazine, valproic acid, haloperidol, and zuclopenthixol.
+It is unclear if tissue cysts are killed by these.

+Some experimental and established antiparasitic medication is known to kill tissue cysts in in-vitro mice cells, with an example of an established drug being azithromycin.

+There is no evidence that the administration of antiparasitics, including azithromycin, helps those diagnosed with schizophrenia (see Behavioral differences of infected hosts).